 The Company of Watermen was established by Act of Parliament in 1555 to regulate watermen and wherrymen carrying passengers by boat under oars on the River Thames, and it remains the only ancient City Guild to be formed and controlled by Parliament.
-Today the Company trains the Watermen and Lightermen working on the River Thames, organises the annual Doggett Race from London Bridge to Chelsea, is the Trustee of several notable charities and provides historical information for people trying to trace ancestors who worked on the Thames.
+The Company organises the annual Doggetts' Race from London Bridge to Chelsea, is the Trustee of several notable charities and provides historical information for people trying to trace ancestors who worked on the Thames.
 The Company enjoys a close relationship with All Hallows, starting way back in history when the Company’s Hall at St Mary-at-Hill is alleged to have had a footing within the parish boundary.
-The Company donated to the rebuilding of the war-damaged Church and there is a window on the south side that contains the Coat of Arms of the Company.
+The Company donated to the rebuilding of the war-damaged church and there is a window on the south side that contains the Coat of Arms of the Company.
 The Company holds both its Annual Installation Service and its Carol Service at All Hallows.

 The Worshipful Company of World Traders (www.world-traders.org)

-The World Traders' Company is one of the newest of the City of London's guilds, having been granted livery status in January 2000.
+The World Traders' Company is one of the modern City of London's Livery Comapnies, having been granted livery status in January 2000, and a stained glass window was installed in the church to celebrate the Company's 10th anniversary.
 The Company seeks to raise the awareness, understanding, and the standard of practice in world trade.
 It combines fellowship, welfare and education with working in the best interests of the trading community of London and overseas.
 The members retain strong interests in world trade and pursue charitable and educational initiatives through its Charitable Trust.
 The Company’s relationship with All Hallows goes back to its foundation in 1985 when the original members were based at the then World Trade Centre in St Katharine’s Dock.
 Many members have spent most of their careers in the City and recognise the important role of All Hallows over the centuries in the lives of those living and working in London, and especially in Tower Ward.
 The Company's annual Thanksgiving Service is held at the church, as is their Christmas Carol service.

 All Hallows by the Tower, together with St Olave’s Hart Street, is the Ward Church of the Tower Ward of the City of London.
 The City is divided for electoral purposes into 25 Wards, each of which is represented in the City of London Corporation by an Alderman and between 2-10 Common Councilmen.
 Created in 1970, the Ward Club's motto “Non praecurrimus sed pergimus” (colloquially, 'not in the van, but we lead') accurately indicates its striving to be the successful, thriving Club it is today.
 All Hallows comes within the Ward of Tower and maintains an ongoing relationship with the Tower Ward Club, regularly hosting events and carol services for the Ward Club.